New Tangipahoa Parish Sheriff wants to see increased pay for deputies, other big changes to office

 In the past few years under the administration of Sheriff Sticker’s predecessor Daniel Edwards, there were controversial issues under his watch, including multiple escaped inmates.

-Since taking a seat in office four people have left the agency.
-In the first six month period 72 people left overall including full-time and part-time employees.
+Since taking office, four people have left the agency.
+In the time between his election and taking on the title of sheriff, 68 people have parted ways with the sheriff's office.

-“We’ll hire a young man or woman that comes in and becomes state certified and they’re leaving us for after they get the post-certification after we invest in training, they’re leaving going to work for other police departments and other sheriff offices for more money,” Sticker said.
+“We’ll hire a young man or woman that comes in and becomes state certified and they’re leaving us after they get the POST-certification, after we invest in training," Sheriff Sticker said.
+"They’re leaving to work for other police departments and other sheriff's offices for more money."

-His solution is to increase deputies' pay by 12 to 15 percent depending on their rank and tenure.
-The money for the pay increases came from eliminating five of seven part-time positions.
+His solution is to increase pay by 12 to 15 percent depending on employees' rank and tenure.
+The sheriff said the agency was able to reorganize salaries after long-time, highly-paid employees retired.

-The part-time positions that were eliminated were mostly retirees who would come back to work.

-Even with the pay increase, Sticker said he is not done with changes to the office, saying he is still working on making lasting changes and ensuring his administration is responsibly spending the influx of cash.
+Even with the pay increase, Sticker said he is not done with changes to the office.
+He says he is still working on making lasting changes and ensuring his administration is responsible while spending the influx of cash.

 Desktop NewsClick to open Continuous News in a sidebar that updates in real-time.